 All students must adhere to the Technology Acceptable Use Policy while on ISF campus.
 Students are not allowed to bring electronic devices to school with the exception of the tablet comprising the e-books that are required from Grade 3 (Level E).
 Mobile phones are permitted for use only outside school hours and are not allowed to be used during the school day.
 They must be kept out of sight or in cubbies.
 Grades 11 and 12 (Levels M and N) may only listen to music through suitable headphones and only when in private study.
 They may not listen to music in public spaces.
-In case of an emergency, students will be permitted to call their guardians from reception.
+Failure to comply with this policy will result in the phone and/or listening device being confiscated for the rest of the day.